 “Our web pros will build blogs and websites for companies, small businesses, nonprofits and individuals to raise money for global reforestation,” Chandler said.
 “Every penny will be donated to this reforestation program.
 We will devote the next 10 weeks to this campaign, so please help us spread the word.
 It’s a great deal and an even better cause.”

-The company hopes to raise $100,000 to start construction on three nurseries in shadows of Mt.
-Kilimanjaro in early 2014.
+The company hopes to raise $100,000 to start construction on three nurseries in the shadows of Mt.
+Kilimanjaro.
 It will cost about $1 million to build the nurseries and plant 10 million trees over the next five years.
 The company has several other projects in development now to accommodate growing global support for reforestation.
 The company’s goal is to plant as many trees as possible as fast as possible to help mitigate carbon buildup in the atmosphere, which is contributing to climate change and extreme weather events, such as the biblical floods that recently hit Colorado’s front range counties.

 The “Web Of Life” campaign will include custom web/blog development on WordPress for $750 (our recommendation is to build one for you just like our site).
 Hosting and email services are additional.
 Clients must supply all copy, photos, artwork and logos.
 More complex sites and e-commerce sites will be assessed and estimates provided at no cost.
 No reasonable offer from anywhere in the world will be refused.

 Supporters will be listed and linked on the program website at http://sacredseedlings.com/tanzania-reforestation/.
 Supporters also can promote their involvement with the program by displaying the logo below on their site.